Frequently Asked Questions

 How much will it cost to go through the NoL process?

-As the Notice of Liability (NoL) documents are accessible by membership only, the cost begins with a $15 per-month donation.
-This will give you all of the benefits of membership, including access to all nine rounds of the NoL process (for any or all of the causes at InPower).
+As the Notice of Liability (NoL) documents are accessible by membership only, the cost begins with a USD $150 per year donation.
+We also have a monthly option available at USD $15 per month.
+Both options give you all of the benefits of membership, including access to all notices and bills of the NoL process for any causes available for your country.

 Can I use or modify the NoL template that I downloaded when it was posted on your website?